MetPX/sarrac/README.rst

 C-Implementation of a Sarracenia Client
 ---------------------------------------

-This C functionality is embryonic, there is no intent to build a complete implementation, it is just a few pieces meant to provide interoperability for cases where either a python3 environment is either impractical, or where there are performance concerns that this implementation would help with..
+This C functionality is not intended to be a complete implementation, it is just a few pieces meant to provide interoperability for cases where either a python3 environment is either impractical, or where there are performance concerns that this implementation would help with..